 The evening tour (OMR8 pp if you are not staying in the hotel) begins as a group from the lobby at about 21.00 (though arrive before 20.30 as the start time very much depends on the arrival of the turtles).
 There are several groups each evening and the reception desk, where you should report and confirm your booking, will advise you which group to join.
 Following a walk towards the beach (about a kilometre walk away) with the group, the guide visits the beach alone to find a suitable turtle and then, having found one, summons everyone over.
 Photography is not allowed during the evening visit.

-You can go just before dawn (at about 04.45; arrive 30mins before) – also on a supervised visit – and with luck watch the eggs hatching and the baby turtles scurrying to the sea before the hungry gulls or crabs have a chance to eat them, though many hatchlings do not make it.
+Alternatively (or as well), you can go just before dawn (at about 04.45; arrive 30mins before) – also on a supervised visit – and with luck watch the eggs hatching.
+The hatchling turtles scurry to the sea like little clockwork toys, before the hungry gulls or crabs have a chance to eat them, though many hatchlings do not make it.

 This early morning experience can often be more enjoyable than the evening one, as you can avoid the crowds, probably see the last straggling female return to the beach and, when your guide says you may, take photographs with the sun rising, quite majestically over the sea.
 Watching the vast animal haul her 200kg body out of the sea and crawl up the beach to dig an egg pit, where she will lay around 100 eggs, is extraordinary.

 During peak holiday seasons, Christmas, Easter, Eid and Oman’s National Day and weekends, the numbers of people (unfortunately they appear to be in the hundreds) arriving to watch turtles can be overwhelming and detract from the experience.
 Booking well in advance to watch turtles is advised (ideally by email for proof of your booking) as places can be limited.
 You may be required to show some ID.